jplf/radiog/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Running the server

+Run [`ng serve`](https://angular.io/cli/serve) for a development server.
+Then navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.
+It is possible to set the hostname of the server and the associated port, e.g. `ng serve --host kertugal --port 4200`

 ## Running unit tests and end-to-end tests